After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 - Inca Trail permits include 1 entry ticket to the new lower circuit 5 at Machu Picchu.
 Here's link to Book your hike anytime.
 Contact: jacquie@adiosadventuretravel.com

 - Most hikes and trails are open in Machu Picchu.
 This includes Huayna (Wayna) Picchu and a new hike called Huchuy Picchu which is so close in spelling to Huayna Picchu, that people might get confused!
-And the new rules at Machu Picchu restrict Inca Trail hikers tour to circuit 5..
+And the new rules at Machu Picchu restrict Inca Trail hikers tour to circuit 5 but it's not being enforced.
+Hikers can tour most of the lower circuits.
 (More details CLICK HERE) The Sungate is only accessible by Inca Trail hikers.

 - January and February are the normal slow season in Peru and some businesses close down or take vacations during this time.
-The normal seasonal slow down combined with the recent loud-mouthed protests have crippled the tourism industry.
-But, Vidal sees this as temporary because the Peruvian economy is driven by "day workers."
-If you don't work a day, you don't eat a day.
-It's essential that hotels, restaurants and other tourist services are stabilized so that people can work.
+The normal seasonal slow down combined with the recent loud-mouthed protests had a significant affect on foreigners' perceptions of the Peruvian tourism industry

 Should Travelers to Peru Buy a Trip Protection Policy?

 If we learned anything over the last 3 years, the answer to that question, without hesitation, is "yes!"
 Thanks to the covid pandemic, traveler awareness of the risk for trip interruptions and cancellations is greater than ever.
 It's wise to review your credit card benefits before you pay for non-refundable services and activities.
 If you're looking to buy trip protection, I like Squaremouth Travel Insurance because they have trained agents who can answer questions and assist travelers with finding the right policy.
-Be aware that the trip insurance offered when you book your flight may not be comprehensive.
+Paying extra for CFAR (cancel for any reason) policies is Be aware that the trip insurance offered when you book your flight online may not be comprehensive.
 In other words, it may only cover the flight you're booking.
 If it seems cheap, that's a clue.
 Comprehensive travel insurance will likely cost more than $50 USD pp.

 Do Visitors Entering Machu Picchu National Park need to show their Health Documents?

-No. Peru eliminated the state of emergency effective November 1, 2022.
-Although it was not required to show vaccination status to enter Machu Picchu, it is not necessary to show any documents related to covid for entry to the country or any of the archaeological sites.
+No. Although it was not required to show vaccination status to enter Machu Picchu, it is not necessary to show any documents related to covid for entry to the country or any of the archaeological sites.
 And.
 And.
 Passengers arriving in Peru are no longer required to fill out the darn health declaration form.
 As always, don't believe anything you read on the internet.
 Go to your airlines for the final say.
 The airlines are the boss until you get to Lima.
 Then we're in charge baby!

 New Policies for Inca Trail Permit Holders Visiting Machu Picchu.

 I'll tell you the good news first.
-Hikers coming off the Inca Trail on the last day of the 4 day hike and the mini 1 day hike have exclusive access to stand right next to the famous Guard House that overlooks the Machu Picchu city.
+Hikers coming off the Inca Trail on the last day of the 4 day hike and the mini 1 day hike have exclusive access to the Sungate for your first glimpse of Machu Picchu.
+Visitors coming in the Machu Picchu main gate do not have access to Inti-punku.
+From there you descend into the park and have the exclusive favor of standing on the upper terrace right next to the famous Guard House that overlooks the Machu Picchu city.
 This is your "special treat" for suffering on foot to get to Machu Picchu.
 Visitors arriving in Machu Picchu by train and bus do not have access to this sacred spot.
 This spot is reserved for you!
 The bad news is that the Machu Picchu entry ticket that comes with your hiking permit restricts you to Machu Picchu lower circuits and you're expected to tour circuit 5 after the hike.
 I guess they figure you get to see Machu Picchu from the upper terraces as you descend from the Sungate and you get to stand next to the Guard shack.
 So this is your one and only access to the upper terraces in case you want the classic view.
-The ticket to Machu Picchu that comes with the permit is for lower circuit #5..
+The ticket to Machu Picchu that comes with the permit is for lower circuit #5.
+Our tour guides report that at this time, the rangers are not enforcing the visitors to the lower circuits to stay on the individual circuit.
+This applies to #3, #4 and if you're a hiker, #5..
 Here's a link to read more about which circuit is best for getting the iconic view of Machu Picchu.

 Machu Picchu updates: